Moselle: Romantic- and charming-hotels

 The mild microclimate and the heat-storing shale soils are an ideal terrain for the Rieslingtraube, which is developed here in a wealth of individual nuances.
 The Mosel Wine Museum contains the tools of the winemakers from two centuries.
 The work of the winemakers will be presented during the year as well as the whole environment of the wine culture.
 On the upper floor there is a festival hall for wine-growing events, decorated by a collection of glasses and bottles of several centuries.

 Enjoy the Mosellan cosiness and the sights of Berkatsel-Kues with the Panoramabahn.
-During the trip (every hour between 11:00am - 5:00pm) 9 sightseeing points are approached.
+During the trip (every hour between 11:00am - 5:00pm except for 1:00pm) 9 sightseeing points are approached.
 Old Town with Market Square, Cusanus Stift and Michelsturm ...
 Exploring by train makes the excursion an experience.